cplusplus/SG20/sources/modules/functions/defaulted-parameters.md

 ### Advanced {#func-args-advanced}

+_These are important topics that are not expected to be covered but provide guidance where one can continue to investigate this topic in more depth._

 Subsequent redeclarations of the same function may add default argument values, which are then usable by callers.
 Though a single parameter cannot be given a default argument twice in the same